mewithoutnara/PointSurfaceTwist/README.md

 ### Direct sonification of paths on the surface of a torus or a Möbius strip

-We've already done some experiments with the equations, but somehow skipped the most direct approach until David Pirro brought it up in a meeting and said "why don't you just .play the function?"
+We've already done some experiments with the equations, but somehow skipped the most direct approach until David Pirrò brought it up in a meeting and asked "why don't you just .play the function?"
 Sometimes the most obvious and most intuitive things are too close to see.
 This is an adaption of some code examples David was sending us:

 ```sc
 // torus